 Rehearsal Notes & Files

 Hooray!
 Sage City Symphony is back for our 2021-2022 season.
 We will proceed with safety measures, per guidelines issued by the CDC, the State of Vermont, and Bennington College.
-Until further notice, face masks (including bell covers for wind instruments) and social distancing will be required at rehearsals and concerts (“pod” seating will be permitted), with proof of vaccination requested at the door; in addition, the customary mid-rehearsal break will not include shared refreshments (you are welcome to bring your own).
-If at any time circumstances change and the risk level of infection is deemed too great, we will postpone—with a commitment to resume as soon thereafter as safely possible.
+Until further notice, face masks (including bell covers for wind instruments) and social distancing will be required at rehearsals and concerts (“pod” seating will be permitted), with proof of vaccination requested at the door.
+In addition, the customary mid-rehearsal break will not include shared refreshments (you are welcome to bring your own).
+If circumstances change and the risk level of infection is deemed too great, we will postpone—with a commitment to resume as soon thereafter as safely possible.